 HPC samplers are quantitative e.g 12 colonies – 12 cfu/ml

-The other differences are that the HPC samplers do not require a separate incubator and the HPC samplers have a much longer shelf life (up to 18 months compared to 6-8 months).
+The other differences are that the HPC samplers do not require a separate incubator and the HPC samplers can have a much longer shelf life (min. of 6 months and max. of 18 months compared to 6-8 months).

 Internal catalogue reference : DS001-149

 5.0 out of 5 based on 1 customer ratings